T3 in my treatment doesn’t work for me!

 - We can’t go by blood.
 Blood results are measuring a combination of bound and unbound cortisol, and gives no clue what’s in our cells, looking high when it’s not (or even low when it’s not, as reported by some patients).

-Note that “improved” doesn’t equal “optimal”.
-And “being in the normal range” also doesn’t equal “optimal.”
-We have learned precisely how to raise iron and where it needs to be, which you can learn about here or at the beginning of the Odds and Ends Chapter in the revised STTM book for additional details (pages 181 – 187 in the English version).
+Note that “improved” doesn’t equal “optimal”, we found out over the years.
+And just “being in the normal range” also doesn’t equal “optimal” we especially saw in ourselves!
+As far as iron, we have learned precisely how to raise iron and where it needs to be, which you can learn about here or at the beginning of the Odds and Ends Chapter in the revised STTM book for additional details (pages 181 – 187 in the English version).

-Or, a person can fail to correctly treat their cortisol issues as follows:
+As far as cortisol, a person can fail to correctly treat their cortisol issues as follows:

 - thinking that taking only adaptogens can do the job (they frequently aren’t enough if you have low cortisol).

 - not understanding how to use cortisol (many take too little, or dose it wrong, or fail to do Daily Average Temps to find the right amount, or fail to stress dose once they do find the right amount…plus more details (Chapter 6 of the revised STTM book has the best details anywhere on how to use cortisol-containing products)

 - thinking that avoiding stress can do the job (helpful, but often not enough)